 We use all sorts of misguided standards to compare ourselves with others, who we imagine are much more successful than us or in our personal lives.
 Often you may assume that someone else is happy with their lot but you could be completely wrong.
 It’s even possible for you to feel someone else is better than you, while they, in reality, may envy you or your qualities!

-Comparing yourself to others can definitely damage your level of self esteem.
-It can cause self doubt and even jealousy as you may believe others have a better personality, better looks or are more successful than you.
-Low self esteem can cause negative thoughts which revolve around how you need to be fixed in certain ways.
+Comparing yourself to others can definitely damage your level of self-esteem.
+It can cause self-doubt and even jealousy as you may believe others have a better personality, better looks, or are more successful than you.
+Low self-esteem can cause negative thoughts which revolve around how you need to be fixed in certain ways.
 This can also impact negatively your mental health.

 These days one of the biggest problems with comparisons we make of ourselves and others can be Social Media.
-According to Lee (2020), there is evidence that shows Social Media use involves social comparison and can cause negative feelings and lower self esteem.
-Lee also claims there is much evidence that connects use of Instagram and Facebook, for example, with negative impacts on both self esteem and mental well-being.
+According to Lee (2020), there is evidence that shows Social Media use involves social comparison and can cause negative feelings and lower self-esteem.
+Lee also claims there is much evidence that connects the use of Instagram and Facebook, for example, with negative impacts on both self esteem and mental well-being.

 There are a number of studies that looked at how people compare themselves and the effect is has on their health (see this article in the NewsRx Health and Science journal).